 Investment Losses and Securities Fraud

 Our Atlanta securities fraud attorneys have specialized experience, which is necessary for complex financial disputes.
-Usually, cases involving fraud and misconduct by a financial advisor or stockbroker are brought through the arbitration process of the Financial Industry Regulatory Authority (“FINRA”).
-At the Business Trial Group, we employ attorneys well-versed in the ins-and-outs of FINRA’s rules, which allows our clients to recover the financial losses they have suffered due to investment mismanagement.
+Usually, cases involving fraud and misconduct by a financial adviser or stockbroker are brought through the arbitration process of the Financial Industry Regulatory Authority (FINRA).
+At the Business Trial Group, we employ attorneys well versed in the ins and outs of FINRA’s rules, which allows our clients to recover the financial losses they have suffered due to investment mismanagement.

 Legal Malpractice and Professional Liability

 Our Atlanta legal malpractice and professional liability attorneys have recovered millions of dollars for clients who have been damaged by the errors of their attorneys, accountants, and insurance brokers.
 An attorney commits legal malpractice by failing to exercise due care in handling your case or legal matter, resulting in substantial harm.
 Examples of legal malpractice include:

 - Failure to file lawsuits within the applicable statute of limitations

 - Failure to notify a client of a conflict of interest